gopika09/Automatic_Application_Deployment_in_AWS_using_Terraform/README.md

 8. **Configure Route 53 Domain**:
    - Set up your domain in Route 53.
    - Create an A record that points your domain to the ELB’s DNS name, allowing users to access your application through your custom domain.

+## Conclusion

+In this project, I successfully automated the deployment of a Python Flask application on an Amazon EC2 instance using Terraform and AWS.
+This solution highlights the efficiency of using Terraform Provisioners, streamlining the deployment process.
+Key features include a RESTful API, seamless database integration with Amazon RDS, and the scalability provided by AWS.
+I configured a secure Virtual Private Cloud (VPC), implemented an Elastic Load Balancer (ELB) for high availability, and utilized Route 53 for traffic management.Overall, this project demonstrates the effective use of modern development practices and cloud technologies, laying a strong foundation for future enhancements and scalability.